Atlas V: Centaur III upper stage

-Star 48 third stage

-Star 48 is a type of solid rocket motor used by many space propulsion and launch vehicle stages.
-It was developed primarily by Thiokol Propulsion, and is now, after several mergers, manufactured by Northrop Grumman's Space Systems division.
-A Star 48B stage is also one of the few man-made items sent on escape trajectories out of the Solar System, although it is derelict since its use.
-It has been used once on the Atlas V as a third stage for the New Horizons mission.

 Payload fairing

 Atlas V payload fairings are available in two diameters, depending on satellite requirements.
 The 4.2 m diameter fairing, originally designed for the Atlas II booster, comes in three different lengths: the original 9 m version and extended 10 and 11 m versions, first flown respectively on the AV-008/Astra 1KR and AV-004/Inmarsat-4 F1 missions.
 Fairings of up to 7.2 m diameter and 32.3 m length have been considered but were never implemented.

 A 5.4 m diameter fairing, with an internally usable diameter of 4.57 m, was developed and built by RUAG Space in Switzerland.
 The RUAG fairing uses carbon fiber composite construction and is based on a similar flight-proven fairing for the Ariane 5.
 Three configurations are manufactured to support the Atlas V: 20.7 m, 23.4 m, and 26.5 m long.
 While the classic 4.2 m fairing covers only the payload, the RUAG fairing is much longer and fully encloses both the Centaur upper stage and the payload.